BigData2025-Rev/miguelpena-project0/README.md

 # Project0 - BudgetBuddy

 A Python CLI (Command Line Interface) application that saves and reads data from a JSON file.
 It is a budgeting app that keeps track of spenditure and displays historical data.
 The user is prompted to create a profile and provide a monthly income value.
-Every time the user spends money, they are encouraged to enter it into this application and give it a catergory.
+Every time the user spends money, they are encouraged to enter it into this application and give it a category.
 The application then displays their largest category and how they spend.

 ## Application Requirements